-The audit is changing and we must too but no matter what disruption might follow from the current crisis, the profession will always need to attract bright, committed people to work in our firm.
+This year has shown us that the future cannot be predicted.
+However, no matter what disruption might follow from the current crisis, the profession will always need to attract bright, committed people to work in our firm.
 While what our people will need to do to provide assurance and trust to stakeholders may change, the professionalism and integrity they are required to have will endure.
+Throughout 2020, our people have tackled some enormous challenges, both personally and professionally, and I'm immensely proud of the way we have worked together in these very unusual circumstances.
+I would like to sincerely thank all of our people for the agility and commitment they have shown in continuing to deliver high quality audits throughout the year.

-I hope this Transparency Report demonstrates our unwavering commitment to audit quality and conveys the seriousness with which we approach our public interest responsibility and our willingness and desire to engage with you about audit quality.
+I hope this Transparency Report demonstrates our unwavering commitment to quality and conveys the seriousness with which we approach our public interest responsibility and our willingness and desire to engage with you about audit quality.